Hands-on Activity Creative Engineering Design:

 1. Students re-measure the ramp length and test their redesigned prototypes.
 Again, they use stopwatches to measure the time from vehicle release to impact.

-3. Students write down their revised/final conclusions about what they think the data shows.
+3. Students write down their revised conclusions about what they think the data shows.

 How is the engineering design process used in real life?
 As an example, car buyers who are parents might want more safety features than single people, but those features cost more, so engineers design a range of different designs that match the desires of different buyers.
-All products—including sneakers, airplanes, computers, phones, video games—are the result of engineering design.
-Engineers follow the same guiding steps and problem solving techniques in order to invent new designs and improve existing designs for products, structures and systems that help to improve our lives.
+All products—including sneakers, airplanes, computers, phones, and video games—are the results of engineering design.
+Engineers follow the same guiding steps and problem-solving techniques to invent new designs and improve existing designs for products, structures, and systems that help to improve our lives.
 People do not usually think about following the design process steps beyond solving engineering challenges—but that is what most of us regularly do when coming up with solutions!
-We research to find information and figure out possible solutions, then we move forward with the best solution, testing and improving it as we go.
+We research to find information and figure out possible solutions, and then we move forward with the best solution, testing and improving it as we go.

 Vocabulary/Definitions